-

 NSERC collects self-identification data from all applicants and co-applicants, which provides information on the diversity of the population applying for and receiving agency funds.
 This information will be collected as part of the full application.

-The one-year COVID-19 extension to CREATE grants is added to the grant duration and affects the eligibility of applicants or co-applicants for new applications to the CREATE program.
+For CREATE initiatives that were awarded in 2020 or earlier, the one-year COVID-19 extension is added to the grant duration and affects the eligibility of applicants or co-applicants for new LOIs to the CREATE program.

-A researcher can participate in a maximum of two CREATE grants/applications at any given time and a maximum of one as the lead applicant or grantee.
+A researcher can participate in a maximum of two CREATE grants/LOIs at any given time and a maximum of one as the lead applicant or grantee.
 Consult the

 Contact the CREATE team if you are unsure about an initiative’s end date or the eligibility of applicants, co-applicants or institutions.